 The apple - already in In Genesis , the first book of the Bible, the seductive fruit plays a significant role that has remained ingrained in Western cultural understanding to this day.

-In fact, the cultural influence of the fruit on our world today should not be underestimated.
-After all, according to tradition, we have an apple to thank for Sir Isaac Newton discovered gravity, one of the fundamental building blocks of modern physics and thus of our current understanding of the universe and our place in it.
+Indeed, the cultural influence of the fruit on our world today should not be underestimated.
+After all, according to tradition, we have an apple to thank for Sir Isaac Newton discovered gravity, one of the fundamental building blocks of modern physics and thus our current understanding of the universe and our place in it.

 And hardly anyone can hear the word " Apple " today without thinking of technological progress.